mahmudhera/krispmer-expreminets/manuscript-experiments/yeast/README.md

 1. Make guidescan2 run on the same targets.
 1. Make run using some other tool.
 1. Compare for perfect off targets.

+Reads downloaded from: PRJNA708301
+Only genome paired data were obtained